 As an Amazon Associate, I earn from qualifying purchases.
 You can find more information in our Disclosure Policy.

 Seriously, the most difficult part of this cake is separating the eggs.

 There are numerous ways to separate eggs.
 I have an egg separator, which I love but rarely use.
 Actually, I have two, one that I ‘won’ at a Tupperware party and a ceramic one that belonged to my Mum.
-I use large eggs in my recipes and my egg separator is made for medium eggs.
-More often than not, the egg separator loses the yolk over the side with the white.
+This boogeyman one leaves little to the imagination.
+Has anyone tried one of these fish egg separators?

 Instead, I just use the eggshells or my hands to separate eggs.
 I do break the egg whites into a cup and then transfer each egg white into the bowl before breaking the next one.
 When I don’t I tend to stuff up the last egg and have yolk in with all my whites.
 When six eggs are involved, the risk of waste is just too great.

 Long story short: use the method that you prefer.
 But I still recommend using large eggs for this recipe.

 Tip: I find that eggs are easier to separate when they are fresh from the refrigerator.
 However, you should wait about 20 minutes after separating before you use them to make sure the eggs are room temperature for whipping.

 Any shortcut busy Mum’s can make is worth knowing.